leonardosecchin/MDGP/README.md

 ## Scripts

-Scripts for reproducing the tests reported in the references can be found in the `scripts` folder.
-The required packages for these scripts are not necessarily listed in the MDGP package dependencies.
-Therefore, you must install them manually.
-Also, you must install `python3` and any required package for the PDB parser, such as `MDAnalysis`.
+Scripts for reproducing the tests reported in the references are available in the `scripts` directory.
+Note that the packages required by these scripts are not necessarily included among the dependencies of the MDGP package, and therefore must be installed manually.
+In addition, `python3` and dependencies required by the Python parser (e.g. `MDAnalysis`) must also be installed.

 ## Funding